AtilaIlhanYatagan/Pokemon/README.md

-# This is the first native android application that I created for my 2022 summer intership at Softtech.
+# This is the native android application that I created for my 2022 summer intership at Softtech.

 It is a pokemon listing app that gets the pokemons from PokeApi (https://pokeapi.co/)